nariaki3551/master_mind/README.md

   + document about each code iterator is in `code_iter/code_iter.md`
 + `--no_duplicate`

-  + if you use this option, the secret and guess code has no color duplicate.
+  + the secret and guess code has no color duplication if you use this option.
 + `--mode` (Default is mktree)

   + If you what to know a guess code the algorithm searches, select `--mode guess`